 David Young started painting in oils during his late ‘teens and has gone on to become

-one of the West Countries most notable landscape artists.
+one of the West Countries most notable landscape and environmental artists.

 His upbringing was in a rural Devon hamlet that forged his outlet and subsequent